bigrasam/agentic-investment-assistant/README.md

 ## Problem Statement

-Most retail investors struggle with:
+People often find it challenging to:

-- Understanding their true risk tendencies
+- Clearly understand their own risk tendencies
-- Recognizing how emotions shape decisions
+- Notice how uncertainty and emotion influence their choices
-- Interpreting market sentiment accurately
+- Interpret market information in a structured and consistent way

 The combination often leads to **emotional reactions**, **poor timing**, and **inconsistent decision‑making**.